 Shell Key Preserve

 Manatees, dolphins, starfish and birds, oh my!
-Kayak tour companies offer guided kayaking tours in 100% clear kayaks exploring the serene Shell Key Preserve near Tampa Bay and St. Pete.
-Depending on the tide, you may be able to make a kayak pitstop to disembark on a sandbar.
-If you’re lucky, you may have a dolphin swim near or under your kayak, a once in a lifetime experience (and so romantic!).
-Kayaking tours last 2-2.5 hours and are $59/person.
+Multiple kayak tour companies, including Coastal Kayak Charters, offer guided kayaking tours exploring the serene Shell Key Preserve near Tampa Bay and St. Pete.
+Depending on the tide, you may be able to paddle through mangrove tunnels.
+If you’re lucky, you may have a dolphin swim near your kayak, a once in a lifetime experience (and so romantic!).
+The cost for this tour is $42/person.

 Tampa Bay & St Pete Kayaking